Updated: Friday 20 March 2020

 During the COVID-19 pandemic, we’ll be updating this page with all the information you need to know about your Encore bookings.

 As a team at Encore Musicians, we're fully committed to helping you with your Encore bookings.
-Our small team of 11 are working around the clock this week to support our musicians in any way we can.
+Our small team of 11 are working around the clock to support our musicians in any way we can.

 Should I cancel my bookings?